yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 ```
 - Here, the “residual” represents high-frequency appearance or geometric detail attached to a specific surface location, while the global garment shape, panel layout, and sewing-pattern topology remain fixed by construction.
 - This shift—from unstructured geometry to structured surface coordinates—is what makes neural diffusion refinement efficient and controllable.
 Diffusion no longer needs to explore the full space of possible surfaces; it only operates on surface-aligned residual fields defined over a stable coordinate system.
 As a result, the generative space is dramatically reduced, and complex refinement tasks can be solved with far fewer diffusion steps.
 - In essence, Nuvo provides the schema.
-Neural diffusion becomes the query engine `in A Hash Table'.
+Neural diffusion becomes the query engine `in A Hash Table`.